 "Merchandise inventory" is an asset account, increased by a debit transaction.
 "Accounts payable" is a liability (debt) category account, increased by a credit transaction.

 If Apollo actually did send a cash payment of $65,200 on 1 September, Apollo's accrual accounting system could include these transactions:

 | NNN Accounts Payable|

 The liability account, "Accounts payable" is reduced by a debit transaction.
-"Cash" is an asset account, reduced by ta credit transaction.
+"Cash" is an asset account, reduced by a credit transaction.

-In managing finances, companies in business are driven by two different considerations:
+In managing finances, companies in business must simultaneously pay attention to two different considerations:

 - The timing and management of revenues, costs, and expenses is critical for reporting earnings, determining taxes, and declaring dividends.